ahamedzoha/shonchoy/docs/repository_architecture.md

 The monorepo includes:

-- **Apps**: Multiple applications (API server, React SPA, Next.js web app, and a placeholder landing page)
+- **Apps**: Multiple applications (Authentication and Authorization server, React SPA, Next.js web app, and a placeholder landing page)
+- **Services**: Apache APISIX as a service gateway.
+API gateway is used to route requests to the appropriate backend services (e.g. Auth service, Tracking service and etc.).
 - **Packages**: Shared configurations and UI components
 - **Tooling**: TypeScript, ESLint, Prettier, and Turbo for efficient development and builds